 You’re going to take a lot of selfies at college, and most of them will include friends in the frame.
 To get the best shot, you’ll want a selfie stick — and this one by Fugetek is the perfect compromise between quality and price.
 It’s strong enough to hold a DSLR, and extends up to 49 inches in length.

 Nothing helps an all-nighter more than a steaming cup of coffee — and nothing is worse than when hot coffee turns lukewarm.
 Same goes for hot cocoa, tea, etc. Most mug warmers aren’t very good, but this one by Norpro is simply excellent: it’s safe, effective, and affordable.

 If you know nothing about cars, it can be stressful when the Check Engine light comes on and you have no idea what to do.
 This inexpensive scanner can pull the diagnostic information out of your car and show you what’s wrong right on your smartphone — then you can look it up on the web.

-It will work with any OBD2-compliant car manufactured after 1996 (explanation of the OBD2 standard).
+It will work with any OBD2-compliant car manufactured after 1996.
 The only exceptions are Nissans and trucks with 24V voltage.